jamiejackson/response-header-filter/README.md

     ```
 In `<init-param>` use `<param-name>` tag to add your custom header and below use `<param-value>` to add value to your header.
 You can use multiple values for your header in `<param-value>` - just separate them by a new line.

+The `appendValues` parameter controls whether the filter appends values to a header in a comma-delimited list or sets a new header for every header value (default).

+The `setHeadersAfterServlet` parameter controls whether headers are set before or after the Java application processes the request.